PhrozenByte/acme/README.md

 Upgrade
 -------

 If you're currently running `letsencrypt-issue` v1.6 or older, you might ask yourself how to upgrade to `acme-issue` v1.8 or later.
 Simply check the steps below, but as with the install instructions, you **MUST** read, understand and edit these commands to fit your setup.
+To upgrade later versions of `acme-issue` just replace the `acme-issue` and `acme-renew` script files with their respective new version.

 ```sh
 # create new base and config dir